What is anchor text?

 Furthermore, it can also help you to check whether you are not over-optimizing a website just for 1 or 2 types of anchor text.

-The tool will show you all the anchor text that are referring to your website via external links.
+- The tool will show you all the anchor texts that are referring to your website via external links.

-You can filter anchor texts according to their type (Branded, naked and others):
+- You can filter anchor texts according to their type (branded, naked, etc.)

-This will help you to have a general overview about the most occuring anchor text used, the number of referring domains that are linking to your website with a particular anchor text as well as the share percentage of all anchor texts.
+This will help you to have a general overview of the most occurring anchor text used, the number of referring domains that are linking to your website with a particular anchor text as well as the share percentage of all anchor texts.